hefox/noteAFakeTweetApp/README.txt

 The only library used is qunit. jQuery would be quite useful for cross browser and DOM manipulation but was not used as an additional challenge.

-Areas that could bw improved on with more time:
+Areas that could be improved on with more time:
 1) animationse
 2) Custom tweet object to have functions to retrieve selector, etc.
 3) support same tweet in two tweet listings (right now prevented due to id use)